World tour of one part of New Zealand…

 Don’t forget, if you’re in Canberra, to come to the reading at Smiths, Alinga Street, Thursday 20th at 6pm, with Nigel Featherstone, JC Inman and myself.
 Unfortunately George Eliot can’t make it.

-Blemished Evening Flyer
+A Very Blemished Evening

 Canberrans!